 Up to 40% of the applications with the lowest grades from the members’ individual reviews are screened out before the review panel meeting.
 These applications will not be the subject of discussion, which gives room for more detailed debate and prioritisation of the applications of higher quality, which have a reasonable chance of being funded.
-The applications screened out only receive a summary grading and a standardised final statement after the decision is made.
+The applications screened out will after the decision has been made receive a final statement that includes which grades the applications received.
 The other applications receive an individual final statement that reflects the review panel’s discussion and overall assessment of the scientific quality of the application.

 Assessment criteria and guiding questions

 The assessment of the scientific quality of your application is made based on four basic criteria (Scientific quality of the project, Novelty and originality, Merits of the applicant, and Feasibility).
 The purpose of using several criteria is to achieve a multi-faceted assessment.
 The criteria are assessed on a seven-grade scale, with the exception of feasibility, which is assessed on a three-grade scale.